MariaDB database server¶

 mysqladmin to create or delete a database (or any other function) that no password is needed for access.
 Same works with

 mysql.
 It also means there is no password to compromise remotely.
 This depends on the security of the users set up on the server for all of the database protection.

 mariadb-secure-installation after the password is set for the administrative user is:

 Switch to unix_socket authentication Y/n

-Obviously, the default here is "Y", but even if you answer "n", with the plugin enabled, no password is requested for the user, at least not from the command line interface.
+The default here is "Y", but even if you answer "n", with the plugin enabled, a password is not requested for the user, at least not from the command line interface.
 You can specify either password or no password and they both work:

 mysql MariaDB [(none)]>

 For more information on this feature, refer to the link above.
 There is a way to switch off this plugin and go back to having the password as a required field, which is also detailed within that link.

 A database server, such as mariadb-server, can be used for many purposes.
 Because of the popularity of the Wordpress CMS, it is often found on web servers.
 Before you run the database in production, however, it is a good idea to strengthen its security.